-Finding the right international RN recruiting agency can be difficult.
-There’s much to consider before putting your trust in an agency and leaving your home to work in a new country.
-How can you tell which is the right staffing company for you?
+Finding the right international RN recruiting job opportunity can be overwhelming.
+There’s much to consider before putting your trust in an agency or employer and leaving your home to work in a new country.
+How can you tell which is the right company for you?

-We’re fully committed to all of our nurses.
-To help you with your decision, we’ve narrowed down the main issues to ponder.
+At Conexus MedStaff, we are fully committed to all of our nurses and medical technologists.
+To help you with your decision, we’ve narrowed down the main issues to consider.

 How much support does the agency offer?